tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 There are different flavours of the problem according to factors like whether the languages are compiled or interpreted, the foreign interfaces they offer and whether they use garbage collectors to manage memory.
-In this post we present a technique to invoke code in a statically-typed language from Haskell.
+In this post we present a technique to invoke code written in a statically-typed language from Haskell.
 To be concrete, we will be summarizing our experience when writing [inline-java](https://github.com/tweag/inline-java).